90arther/90arther/README.md

-**I am a seasoned front-end development engineer with 8+ practical experience.
+**I am a seasoned software engineer with 8+ practical experience.
 Also I have a strong sense for aesthetics and interactions.**

 <!--
 - 🔭 I’m currently working on ...